 Prior to the Company's corporate conversion in June 2021, the Company was organized as a limited liability company.
-As such, the Company was not a tax paying entity for federal income tax purposes and, therefore, no income tax expense has been recorded in the financial statements for the year ended December 31, 2020.
+As such, the Company was not a tax paying entity for federal income tax purposes and, therefore, no income tax expense has been recorded in the financial statements.
 Income or losses of the Company was passed through to the members for inclusion in their respective income tax returns.